 Okay.
 So, basically, what are closing costs?
 So easy.
 Just think of it like this.
 Closing costs are legal, third-party fees that half of them only happen one time.
 They only happen one time, and the second part of them happen over and over.
 So, one is called non-recurring closing cost, or closing cost, or lender charges.
 And basically, that’s where you want to be.
 When you’re looking at comparing and contrasting fees, you want to know, you want to be in the “What is the lender charging me?” category.

-The second part of the closing costs, you know, those closing costs, think about the things that happen over and over, the taxes and insurance portion, those just, get those … when you’re evaluating a loan, pay those no attention.
-Pay those no attention, no attention.
+The second part of the closing costs.
+You know those closing costs.
+Think about the things that happen over and over.
+The taxes and insurance portion, those just when you’re evaluating a loan.
+Pay those no attention.
 What you want to look at are all of those fees that just happen one time.

 And so, those things that happen one time are title, escrow, appraiser, lender, loan discount, origination, notary, title, escrow, things like that.
 So, that’s what you want to pay attention to.